Navsajan/Encrytsafe_local/README.md

-# EncryptSafe Local - Password Manager
+ki# EncryptSafe Local - Password Manager

 **EncryptSafe Local** is a secure, local password manager with encryption and two-factor authentication using Google Authenticator.
 Built with Python and Tkinter, it provides a user-friendly GUI for managing encrypted passwords securely on your local machine.